abeldekat/cmp-mini-snippets/README.md

     }
   },

-  -- Do read the installation section in nvim-cmp readme!
+  -- Do read the installation section in the readme of nvim-cmp!
   {
     "hrsh7th/nvim-cmp"
     dependencies = { "abeldekat/cmp-mini-snippets" }, -- this plugin